 In this case, we

-Built by the original creators of Apache Kafka, Confluent offers a scalable data streaming platform with which you can build scalable, real-time, event-driven applications.
-By using events as the basis for connecting your applications and services, you benefit in many ways, including loose coupling, service autonomy, elasticity, flexible evolvability, and resilience.
+Built by the original creators of Apache Kafka, Confluent offers a scalable data streaming platform to build scalable, real-time, event-driven applications.
+You benefit in many ways by using events as the basis for connecting your applications and services, gaining loose coupling, service autonomy, elasticity, flexible evolvability, and resilience.

 You can use the APIs of Kafka and its surrounding ecosystem, including ksqlDB, for both subscription-based consumption as well as key/value lookups against materialized views, without the need for additional data stores.
-The APIs are available as native clients as well as over REST.
+The APIs are available as native clients and over REST.

 Excellent reference for all things HTTP, like headers, methods, status codes, etc.